-SHE HAS CREATED WORK FOR BBC WORLD, BBC 2, BBC PERSIAN, AL JAzeera ENGLISH, MTV wORLD, AMNESTY INTERNATIONAL, BRITISH COUNCiL, COMMONWEALTH GAMES and LITERATURE WITHOUT BORDERS to name a few.
+She has been commissioned to create work for FOR MTV, BBC, AL JAZEERA ENGLISH, AMNESTY INTERNATIONAL, BRITISH COUNCiL, COMMONWEALTH YEAR OF CULTURE, VISITING ARTS and LITERATURE WITHOUT BORDERS to name a few.

 SHE WAS WON SEVERAL AWARDS , MOST RECENTLY 2ND PRIX DU JURY AT CANNES ART FILM FESTIVAL IN MAY 2017 AND BEST ARTIST AWARD AT LONDON RENAISSANCE FILM FESTIVAL BEST MUSIC VIDEO AT CALIFORNIA INTERNATIONAL SHORTS FESTIVAL AND ASBURY MUSIC FESTIVAL.